-Are you struggling with your nervous dog when you are out walking?
+Are you struggling with your dog when you are out walking?

 Help is at hand.

-I’m here to give you the best support for you and your dog through a tailored program.
+I’m here to give you the best support for you and your dog.

 Do you feel like a bad dog owner because your dog barks when walking?

 You are not alone!
-Owning an anxious dog is not easy and can be very frustrating, as walks are neither relaxing or enjoyable.
+Owning an reactive or anxious dog is not easy and can be very frustrating, as walks are neither relaxing or enjoyable.

-Your dog is not being bad, but he is just trying to communicate his discomfort around other dogs.
+Your dog is not behaving badly, but he is just trying to communicate his discomfort around other dogs.

 Do any of the following sound familiar?